gonzalezgarcia/gonzalezgarcia.github.io/_projects/1_project.md

 **PLEASE, READ THE TITLE AGAIN!**

 Did you?
 If so, think about it for a second.
-Probably, it’s your first time in this website, you did not expect such as subtitle, and still you did not have any problem in understanding and performing such action in just a few milliseconds.
+Probably, it’s your first time in this website, you did not expect such subtitle, and still you did not have any problem in understanding and performing such action in just a few milliseconds.
 However, I could have asked you to do just about *anything*: touch your nose with your left pinky while looking to your right and singing [whatever song comes to mind](https://www.youtube.com/watch?v=EHfx9LXzxpw).
 Easy, right? this is just an example of how remarkably good humans are at following instructions,.
 But… **how does the brain does... that?**